-- 1 to 2 minced fresh hot chiles or dried hot red pepper flakes or sriracha
+- 1 to 2 minced fresh hot chiles (or dried hot red pepper flakes or sriracha, to taste)

 - Strip the kale leaves from the stems.
 Stacking a few leaves atop one another, cut them into narrow strips.
 If desired, slice the stems thinly to use in the stir-fry; otherwise discard.

 - Cut the red cabbage into thin slices about 2 inches long.

 - Heat the oil in a stir-fry pan or large skillet.
 Add the onion and sauté over medium heat until golden and soft.